Special-purpose acquisition company: Past performance

+A study found that as of the 1st of December 2022, American-listed SPACs that completed their mergers between July 2020 and December 2021 had a mean share price of $3.85.
+This constitutes a fall of over 60% from the standard $10 per share that SPAC shareholders could have received if they redeemed their shares.
+The study also found that "The average post-merger SPAC during this period underperformed the average traditional IPO by 26%."
+Another study, focusing on a longer timeframe of U.S. SPACs from December 2012 until June 2021 found average stock price decreases of 14.1% after 1 year of the merger announcement and 18% after 2 years.

 Regulation

 In the US the SPAC public offering structure is governed by the Securities and Exchange Commission (SEC).
 A public offering for a SPAC is typically filed with the SEC under an S-1 registration statement (or an F-1 for a foreign private issuer) and is classified by the SEC under SIC code 6770 - Blank Checks.
 Full disclosure of the SPAC structure, target industries or geographic regions, management team biographies, share ownership, potential conflicts of interest and risk factors are standard material covered in the S-1 registration statement.
 It is believed that the SEC has studied SPACs to determine whether they require special regulations to ensure that these vehicles are not abused as blind pool trusts and blank-check corporations have been over the years.
 Many believe that SPACs do have corporate governance mechanisms in place to protect shareholders.
 SPACs listed on the American Stock Exchange are required to be Sarbanes-Oxley compliant at the time of the offering, including such mandatory requirements as a majority of the board of directors being independent, and having audit and compensation committees.